INREBIC- fedratinib hydrochloride capsule

 Encephalopathy (including Wernicke's encephalopathy).
 A serious and sometimes fatal neurological problem called encephalopathy (including Wernicke's encephalopathy) has happened in some people who take INREBIC.

-Wernicke's encephalopathy is a neurologic emergency that can happen if you do not have enough vitamin B1 (thiamine) in your body.
-Your healthcare provider will do a blood test to check your vitamin B1 level before starting and during treatment with INREBIC.
-Your healthcare provider may tell you to stop taking INREBIC and take a vitamin B1 supplement if you develop side effects during treatment with INREBIC.
+Wernicke’s encephalopathy is a neurologic emergency that can happen if you do not have enough Vitamin B1 (thiamine) in your body.
+Your healthcare provider will do a blood test to check your Vitamin B1 level and treat you with Vitamin B1 if your level is too low before starting treatment with INREBIC.
+Your healthcare provider may also check your Vitamin B1 level during treatment with INREBIC.
+You should take a Vitamin B1 supplement (100 mg of thiamine) during treatment with INREBIC.

 Get emergency medical help right away if you develop the following: